Maternity wound care (943)

 Registered Health Care Practitioners are responsible for:

-• Informing women of the wound dressing protocol in the event of a caesarean section and informing of appropriate wound care post caesarean section/episiotomy/tear suturing.
+• Informing women of the wound dressing protocol in the event of a caesarean birth and informing of appropriate wound care post caesarean birth/episiotomy/tear suturing.

-• Liaising with carers and the interdisciplinary team to promote compliance of dressing protocol, ensuring that Interdisciplinary Women Focused Care Plans are in place and interventions are recorded and dated in line with the Board’s Record Keeping Policy.
+• Liaising with carers and the multidisciplinary team to promote compliance with dressing protocol, ensuring that each woman has an appropriate personalised care plan and that interventions are recorded and dated in line with the Board’s Record Keeping Policy.

-• Maintaining and updating their knowledge, skills and competence in line with their roles and responsibilities to care for women who undergo caesarean section, episiotomy or tear suturing.
+• Maintaining and updating their knowledge, skills and competence in line with their roles and responsibilities to care for women who undergo caesarean birth, episiotomy or tear suturing.

 • Seeking the advice of the Tissue Viability Service where appropriate, whilst maintaining ongoing responsibility for the woman’s episode of care.